New Quay: Administrative history

 New Quay historically formed part of the parish of Llanllwchaiarn.
-A New Quay local government district was created in 1869, covering New Quay plus the old village of Llanllwchaiarn around the parish church, but excluding the more rural parts of the parish.
+A New Quay local government district was created in 1869, covering New Quay with the old village of Llanllwchaiarn around the parish church, but excluding the more rural parts of the parish.
 Such local government districts were converted into urban districts under the Local Government Act 1894.

 The 1894 Act also directed that parishes could no longer straddle district boundaries, and so a new civil parish of New Quay was created matching the urban district, and the parish of Llanllwchaiarn was reduced to just cover the parts outside the urban district, despite Llanllwchaiarn village itself being within the New Quay urban district and parish.

 New Quay Urban District was abolished in 1974 under the Local Government Act 1972.
 A community called New Quay was created instead, covering the area of the abolished urban district.
 District-level functions passed to Ceredigion District Council, which was in turn replaced in 1996 by Ceredigion County Council.

 Tourism and attractions

 Key attractions for holidaymakers include the harbour and sandy beaches, as well as opportunities such as boat trips to see the population of bottlenose dolphins that lives in Cardigan Bay.
 The town has a heritage centre and marine wildlife centre.
 The outskirts of the town feature many large holiday parks and caravan sites.

 The annual Cardigan Bay Regatta, usually in August, has been conducted since at least the 1870s.
-Events now include inshore sports (swimming, rowing, etc.) and dinghy and cruiser racing.
+Events now include inshore sports (Note: Sports include swimming and rowing.) and dinghy and cruiser racing.

 There are beach walks and cliff walks along the coastal path, south to Llangrannog and north to Aberaeron.